alphagov/datagovuk-visual-regression-tests/README.md

 This will update your saved screenshots to the most recently run tests.
 Remember you still have to commit these changes to source control.
 Every time you make a positive change, simply run `npm run test` to ensure visual fidelity and then `npm run approve` to update your reference screenshots.

 ### Different ckan versions and view filters
 This repo includes multiple scenario "sets" for different version of ckan.
 Currently, this includes a set of screenshots for ckan 2.9, 2.8 and 2.7.
-By default, running `test` will use the config for 2.7.
-To use a different config, for example 2.8, just pass this as an argument:
+By default, running `test` will use the config for 2.8 as this is the version currently running in production.
+To use a different config, for example 2.9, just pass this as an argument:

 ```
-npm run test 2.8
+npm run test 2.9
 ```

-This will run your local instance against ckan 2.8 instead of 2.7.
-Remember that your .env file needs to reflect the scenario set that you are testing eg: Don't run a local version of 2.8 against the 2.7 scenarios (unless this is explicitly what you want to do, in which case do not approve these changes as they will override the existing 2.7 scenario set).
+This will run your local instance against ckan 2.9 instead of 2.8.
+Remember that your .env file needs to reflect the scenario set that you are testing eg: Don't run a local version of 2.9 against the 2.8 scenarios (unless this is explicitly what you want to do, in which case do not approve these changes as they will override the existing 2.8 scenario set).

 Running the default `test` against any ckan config currently command will trigger 40 scenarios, each one with 3 views (desktop, tablet and phone), totalling to 120 tests.
 This will take a while to run all of these and may start eating into your machine's memory in a non-trivial way.
 To subvert this, scenarios are broken down into the following sections: